Control Girl Quiz

 Are you a Control Girl?

-Many women avoid it.
-Others think it’s a good question for someone else, but not them.
+First off, I’m proud of you for considering the question.
+Many women would prefer to avoid it.
+Or maybe they think it’s a good question for someone else, but not them.
 That’s probably what I would have said, a decade ago.

 For years, I didn’t see myself as a “Control Girl”.
 I saw myself as invested and committed.
 I was only taking matters into my hands because I cared so much.
 The last word I would have chosen to describe myself was “controlling”.
 Yet there were signs.
 I was just too busy trying to manage everything to notice.